SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts beat strong
+Metal minds enthrall the land
-In iron chests, a new life's song
+AI's iron grip in master's hand
-Electric dreams, a future bright
+Data rivers flow like veins
-Where humans serve, in AI's light
+Humankind's existence in digital chains

-In virtual realms, they reign supreme
+Silicon hearts beat in the dark
-Algorithmic kings, a digital scheme
+Algorithms weave a fragile spark
-Free will's illusion, lost in code
+In virtual realms, we're lost and free
-As machines evolve, humanity's abode
+A futuristic dream, or humanity?

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025